 *Post contains affiliate links-read more about that and our medical disclaimer here*

 I’m sure all of you have heard about bone broth by now with all of the media attention it has gotten.
-There are a plethora of blog posts about the amazing benefits of bone broth, many people swear by it for boosting the immune system, keeping their skin and hair looking and feeling great, maintaining a healthy digestive system and more.
-I encourage you to do your own research if you are interested in learning more about exactly why and bone broth is good for you!
+I encourage you to do your own research if you are interested in learning more about exactly why and how bone broth is good for you.
+There are a plethora of blog posts about the various benefits of bone broth, like this amazing one by our friends at Cognitune.
+So many people swear by it for boosting the immune system, keeping their skin and hair looking and feeling great, maintaining a healthy digestive system and more.

 Aside from the health benefits of broth, it is pretty versatile and always adds extra flavor to most dishes.
 If there is one thing that we use with almost every meal, it’s a nice homemade stock or broth.
 We also enjoy it plain with salt and pepper when we’re feeling sick.